 One of our favorite things about the coast of North Carolina and Topsail Island is the astounding sunrises and sunsets.
 Thanks to the humidity and coastal breeze it’s pretty common for the sky to turn a fiery orange and a myriad of colors.

 Sunrise is best near one of the piers along the beach while sunset is great on the Intracoastal Waterway looking westward.

 Topsail lies only 40 miles North of the historic port town of Wilmington.
 Personally, Wilmington holds a special place in our hearts as it is home to our Alma Mater and the place Natasha and I met.
 My family still lives here and we spend much of our time in Wilmington.

 The historic downtown has a lot to offer visitors.
-You can check out some of the boutique shops at the Cotton Mill, grab dinner at a restaurant, enjoy one of Wilmington’s many craft breweries, or scare yourself on a historic ghost tour.
+You can check out some of the boutique shops and ILM coffees shops at the Cotton Mill, grab dinner at a restaurant, enjoy one of Wilmington’s many craft breweries, or scare yourself on a historic ghost tour.

 Bike Along Topsail Island

 A great way to get along the island is to hop on two wheels.
 You can bike along the Topsail Island bike path, the beach, or along any of the island’s roads.
 At 26 miles long and roads with slower speed limits, a bike is a pretty great way to get around.

 Just be prepared for riding against the wind if you plan to cover any distance!
 50 South Surf Shop, Ride TI Ebike Rentals, and Mutiny Ebikes all offer bike rentals for visitors.
 The latter shops offer e-bikes which make for an easy way to get around!

 We love paddleboarding as it’s a sport that can be as relaxing or sporty as you’d like.
 They’re a little tough for areas with a lot of waves.